scottmaran/helpful_python_notebooks/environment_setup.md

 ```console
 brew install pyenv
 ```
 Now there are just a few commands we have to run to get pyenv working properly.
-We'll discuss this more in a minute, but first we have to find out what 'language' your terminal (also known as a shell) is running.
+At a high-level what we're doing here is we're defining a variable PYENV_ROOT for your computer so it knows where this executable (the actual code that comprises pyenv) is installed.
+You don't need to know exactly what's going on here (the pyenv install guide has a good quick summary), but first we have to find out what 'language' your terminal (also known as a shell) is running.
 To do so, run

 ```console
 echo $0